-Accelerated – A faster paced class with limited set-ups, more exercises, challenging positions and advanced techniques.
-This level is ideal for clients who are already familiar with Mixed classes and want to push their limits.
+Advanced – A faster paced class with limited set-ups, more exercises, challenging positions and advanced techniques.
+This level is ideal for clients who are already familiar with Method classes and want to push their limits.

 Do I need any special equipment or props for the workouts?

 No special equipment or props are required.
 You can use water bottles for weights, bathrobe tie as a stretching strap, firm oversized pillows, a towel folded in thirds for knee padding and a sturdy chair or furniture for balance support.
 We suggest doing the class on a carpet, rug or mat so your joints are cushioned.
 You may also purchase Bar Method workout accessories at shop.barmethod.com.

 I already have a membership at a studio.
 Do I still need to pay for Bar Online membership?